Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 where $Z$ is a standard normal random variable.
 This critical value is computed without any resampling or simulation and therefore can be done so easily.
 Despite its simplicity, it has the advantage of being asymptotically valid even if the true DGP is highly heterogeneous and dependent.

 Let $\phi^*_n$ be a test that rejects the null hypothesis if and only if $\Lambda_n>C^*_n$.
-The following proposition then follows. \begin{proposition} Suppose Assumption \ref{as:csiid} holds and that $0\le\sigma^2_{Q_0}<\infty$.
+The following proposition then follows. \begin{proposition} Suppose the conditions of Corollary~\ref{cor:cs} hold and $E_{Q_0}[(\ln\Lambda)^2]<\infty$ holds.
 Then, the test controls the asymptotic size:

 Furthermore, \eqref{eq:asycontrol} holds with equality when $\sigma^2_{Q_0}>0$. \end{proposition}